Brain Matters

 Rethinking Eating Disorders

 Eating Disorders (EDs) are among the most prevalent psychiatric disorders yet also among the most misunderstood.
 Dr. Cynthia Bulik, a BBRF Distinguished Investigator, explains her research indicating that anorexia nervosa, the most deadly ED, is also a disorder of the body's metabolic system.
-This research, which may also be extended to other EDs, is leading to new treatment ideas.

 Read More